canadaclub/canadaclub.github.io/index.md

 # Next events

--  14 September Lunch at the Beaulieu 11:00
 -  16 or 17 September 2023 Autumn hike, date depending on weather
 -  22 October Club Brunch